SourcePot/match/README.md

 require_once('../../vendor/autoload.php');

-// create an instance of match object
+// create an instance of class MatchValues
 $matchObj = new MatchValues();

 // set the value you like to match with other values of a haystack and set match type